 As Africa preps for a blockchain and cryptocurrencies revolution, Johannesburg and Cape Town, South Africa, will both be hosting the Blockchain Africa Conference 2019 on February 28, March 1 and March 6.
 The Johannesburg meeting will be hosted at The Wanderers Club on February 28 and March 1 and Cape Town will host the conference at the Cape Town International Convention Centre (CTICC) on March 6.

 Now may be the right time to use blockchain in boosting efficiencies, reduce costs and reduce delays in Africa's industrial, business and government processes.
-But Africa's most pressing problems such the millions or over 70 % of unbanked (66% in sub-Sahara Africa), high costs in procurement due to costly middlemen networks, high fragmentation of drug distribution networks and poor health data management that hampers provision of health services and makes healthcare costly, low transparency in government structures which results in high levels of corruption low trust and high level fraud, low education literacy levels, of 500 million in sub-Sahara who live without any form of identification hence complicating provisioning of services and security, and abominable high levels of unemployment, among many others: may be its time to do a complete reviewing of them on blockchain.
+But Africa's most pressing problems such the millions or over 70 % of unbanked (66% in sub-Sahara Africa), high costs in procurement due to costly middlemen networks, high fragmentation of drug distribution networks and poor health data management that hampers provision of health services and makes healthcare costly, low transparency in government structures which results in high levels of corruption low trust and high level fraud, low education literacy levels, of 500 million in sub-Sahara who live without any form of identification hence complicating provisioning of services and security, and abominable high levels of unemployment, among many others: maybe its time to do a complete reviewing of them on blockchain.

-When hype is high, now is the time to think how blockchain and cryptocurrencies can HELP set free supply chain networks, revolutionize voting, make healthcare cost-effective, reduce corruption, make government processes quicker and cost effective, harness data for better policy and decision making, and help make education and healthcare accessible to all.
+When hype is high, now is the time to think how blockchain and cryptocurrencies can HELP set free supply chain networks, revolutionize voting, make healthcare cost-effective, reduce corruption, make government processes quicker and cost-effective, harness data for better policy and decision making, and help make education and healthcare accessible to all.

 Already, there are many blockchain and cryptocurrency startups leading the way and demonstration that all these and many others are possible on the African soil.

-Unlocking Africa's full potential with help of blockchain and other techs: solving Africa's existing and emerging challenges
+Unlocking Africa's full potential with the help of blockchain and other techs: solving Africa's existing and emerging challenges

 Blockchain can also reduce fraud and corruption while making doing of business quite cheaper in Africa, for instance by cutting down costly middlemen networks where they are unnecessary and have undue advantages, hence unlocking full Africa's business and economic potential while creating hundreds if not millions of jobs.

-A lot of stories are told of Africa's underbanked and unbanked populations of around three quarters of the population, even though in the face of mobile phone and emerging tech, a good-though-very-small number is able to earn, save, spend and send money with a mobile vault.
+A lot of stories are told of Africa's underbanked and unbanked populations of around three-quarters of the population, even though in the face of mobile phone and emerging tech, a good-though-very-small number is able to earn, save, spend and send money with a mobile vault.
 Mpesa and other mobile money platforms can tell a clearer story on that.
 Blockchain will be expected to cover the shortcomings of legacy platforms and make peer-to-peer transactions, cross-platform transactions, and payments way too cheaper than it currently is while facilitating faster and low-cost cross-border money remittances for individuals, banking institutions, other businesses, non-profit organizations and governments alike.
-Blockchain can further unlock potential of Africa's lending markets by combining digital identities with registration of more property on blockchain such as is happening with Agrikore and other startups.
+Blockchain can further unlock the potential of Africa's lending markets by combining digital identities with the registration of more property on blockchain such as is happening with Agrikore and other startups.

 More than merely achieving digitization which reduces manual labor and human errors in private and public institutions ending up in lowering operational costs, blockchain and cryptocurrencies can help establish immutable records and hence making transaction tracking a sure thing since these records are hard to alter, and all while ensuring registries are much more secure.
 This is the case whether it is used in procurement systems or digital identity platforms.
 The distributed nature of the tech means original versions and copies of digital transactions are signed and held elsewhere in the distributed network and can take very little time to verify any copy, making it hard to accomplish fraud by way of illegal representation, altering and deletion of transactions, which are important rails of corruption.

-Blockchain can unlock potential in supply chain, trade finance, international port logistics just to mention a few areas, and make Africa leapfrog to most modern ways of doing business, integrating with the rest of the world, and running their governance.
+Blockchain has potential in supply chain, trade finance, international port logistics just to mention a few areas, and make Africa leapfrog to most modern ways of doing business, integrating with the rest of the world, and running their governance.
 Furthermore, PwC found out in their recent survey that blockchain startups are among the most successful among all business categories.
 Therefore, they will be part of the larger picture of creating employment opportunities for Africa in ICT sectors.

 Why Bitcoin Africa Conference?

 Bitcoin Africa Conference has been happening since 2015.
-This year's three-days event will involve workshops and panel discussions that will offer attendees with knowledge on blockchain, AI and IoT and examine case studies across impact sectors, and help identify opportunities that abound for Africa's crypto and blockchain sectors.
+This year's three-day event will involve workshops and panel discussions that will offer attendees with knowledge on blockchain, AI and IoT and examine case studies across impact sectors, and help identify opportunities that abound for Africa's crypto and blockchain sectors.
 What are the challenges of these environments?
 It will be a great time to learn from Africa's leading blockchain and crypto startups that have their operations already running in Africa's most challenging locations.

 Attendees will meet and have opportunity to network with more than 800 of industry's most progressive professionals in industries such as finance, insurance, logistics, utilities, legal, media and learn what opportunities exist in any of these sectors in view of blockchain tech.

-Speaker presentations, innovation exhibitions, and talks with thought leaders are expected to help set pace to assist anyone who's wants to unlock the business potential of blockchain and cryptocurrencies in the continent, especially in the business and private sectors, even as experts, business leaders, political leaders, regulators, and other stakeholders in Africa seek to collaborate to help rethink Africa's systems and the benefits/challenges for porting them over to blockchain.
+Speaker presentations, innovation exhibitions, and talks with thought leaders are expected to help set pace to assist anyone who's wants to unlock the business potential of blockchain and cryptocurrencies on the continent, especially in the business and private sectors, even as experts, business leaders, political leaders, regulators, and other stakeholders in Africa seek to collaborate to help rethink Africa's systems and the benefits/challenges for porting them over to blockchain.

 What is expected in the event this year?